HayfordMD/cvat/site/content/en/docs/manual/advanced/backup.md

 !["Export project" window with backup parameters](/images/image253.jpg)

+### Lightweight backup (cloud storage tasks)
+Turn on **Use lightweight backup whenever possible** to create a smaller backup that skips copying media for tasks/projects whose data comes from an attached cloud storage.
+The backup contains metadata/annotations and references instead of media.
+If lightweight backup is used, the suffix `_lightweight` is added to the default backup name .
+Default: **on** in the dialog.

 If you want to save a backup to a specific
 {{< ilink "/docs/manual/basics/attach-cloud-storage" "attached cloud storage" >}},
 you should additionally turn off the switch `Use default settings`, select the `Cloud storage` value